On the Road: Part Five

 Dean, having obtained divorce papers in Mexico, had first returned to New York to marry Inez, only to leave her and go back to Camille.
-After his recovery from dysentery in Mexico, Sal returns to New York in the fall.
+After his recovery from dysentery, Sal returns to New York in the fall.
 He finds a girl, Laura, and plans to move with her to San Francisco.
 Sal writes to Dean about his plan to move to San Francisco.
-Dean writes back saying that he's willing to come and accompany Laura and Sal.
+Dean writes back saying that he is willing to come and accompany Laura and Sal.
 Dean arrives more than five weeks early, but Sal is out taking a late-night walk alone.
 Sal returns home, sees a copy of Proust, and knows it is Dean's.
-Sal realizes his friend has arrived, but at a time when Sal doesn't have the money to relocate to San Francisco.
+Sal realizes his friend has arrived, but at a time when Sal does not have the money to relocate to San Francisco.
 On hearing this Dean makes the decision to head back to Camille, Sal's friend Remi Boncoeur denies Sal's request to give Dean a short lift to 40th Street on their way to a Duke Ellington concert at the Metropolitan Opera House.
 Sal's girlfriend Laura realizes this is a painful moment for Sal and prompts him for a response as the party drives off without Dean.
-Sal replies: "He'll be alright".
-Sal later reflects as he sits on a river pier under a New Jersey night sky about the roads and lands of America that he has travelled and states: "...
+Sal replies: "He'll be alright."
+Sal later reflects as he sits on a river pier under a New Jersey night sky about the roads and lands of America that he has traveled and states: "...
 I think of Dean Moriarty, I even think of Old Dean Moriarty the father we never found, I think of Dean Moriarty."